Kafva/euf/README.md

 # Project specific image derived from Dockerfile.base
 docker build --rm --tag=euf .

+# Download and setup example projects
+# (applies for both native and Docker installations)
+./scripts/dl-examples.sh
 ```

 Every invocation of EUF requires a JSON configuration file as an argument.
 The format of the configuration file is described in `src/config.py` and there are several examples present in the repository.